AussieSeaweed/gameservice/docs/source/bases.rst

 Base Game Classes
 =================

-In order to use the gameframe package in your project, you must first import it.
+In order to use the GameFrame package in your project, you must first import it.

 .. code-block:: python